 Jorge received an MBA from the Paul Merage School of Business at the University of California, Irvine and a BS in Molecular Biology from Loyola University.

-Vincent serves as the Vice President of Human Resources with a focus on people and culture initiatives.
+Vincent directs the Human Resources efforts with a focus on people and culture initiatives.
 Vincent is an experienced leader, holding a variety of HR and Finance roles at Life Technologies and Thermo Fisher Scientific.
 Most recently, Vincent was the Director of Global Compensation at NuVasive where he led efforts on compensation structures and incentive design.
 Vincent currently serves as an advisor to PeopleTech Partners, a venture capital firm focused on the human resources technology space.

 Vincent received an MBA from the Rady School of Management at the University of California, San Diego and a BA in Business Management & Economics from University of California, Santa Cruz, and currently holds an active SPHR® certification from the HRCI®.